The Physics-Informed Neural Network Gravity Model: Generation III: Hyperparameter Optimization

 \subsection{Data Quality and Physics Constraints}

+The final experiment investigates the effect of additional physics constraints on model performance.
+Explicitly, an added Laplacian constraint in the network loss function improved model performance for the PINN-GM-II when trained on noisy data~\cite{martinSmallBodies2022}.
+This added constraint, however, also added considerable computational overhead to compute the second order derivative of the potential via automatic differentiation.
+This experiment seeks to determine if this term remains necessary given the new design modifications of the PINN-GM-III.

-The final experiment investigates how the training data quality and physics constraints impact performance.
-This experiment begins by taking every acceleration vector and adding 10\% of their magnitude in some random direction to the truth vector.
-This non-gaussian distribution is intended to stress these models and determine how well they converge on a true solution despite the error in the data.
-The experiment proceeds by training both the PINN-Small and PINN-Large on increasing amounts of training data ranging from $\{2^9, 2^{11}, 2^{13}, 2^{15}\}$.
-The experiment is performed once with the original augmented RMS / percent error loss function (PINN A)
+This experiment begins by corrupting every acceleration vector by adding 10\% of their magnitude in a random direction to the truth vector as discussed in Section~\ref{sec:experiments}.
+The PINN-GM-III S and L are then trained on increasing amounts of this data ranging from $N=\{2^9, 2^{11}, 2^{13}, 2^{15}\}$.
+These models are trained once with the proposed loss function of Section~\ref{sec:loss_function} which only penalizes errors in the acceleration vector (PINN A)

 and again with the Laplacian term added (PINN AL) or